How to Control Your Ego with NBA MVP Giannis Antetokounmpo

-John was practicing servant leadership, which is in essence subverting the ego.
-Instead of making ourselves so important we make serving others the core.
-(I’ll be writing more about servant leadership another time.)
+John was practicing servant leadership, which is, in essence, subverting the ego.
+Instead of making ourselves so important, we make serving others the core.

 Kill the ego

 This makes sense.
-Buddhists believe that most of the pain we suffer as human beings stems from our desires for love, for recognition, for wealth, for power.
+Buddhists believe that most of the pain we suffer as human beings stems from our desires for love, recognition, wealth or power.
 That’s why they advocate killing the ego.

 It’s our ego, uncontrolled, that trips us up.
 Perhaps you’re not ready to kill your ego yet.
 Maybe just try to deprive it of breath for a while.
 Here are a few key mindset shifts and actions that will help you to manifest the benefits of “killing your ego.”